MrSpaar/TODO/README.md

 - SQLite3 (custom wrapper)
 - GTKmm3 (C++ bindings for GTK3)

-To install the app, simply clone the repo wherever you want and run `./install.sh` :
+To install the app, simply clone the repo and run `./install.sh` :
 - The program uses the repo's files (easy to update & uninstall)
 - A desktop entry is created in `~/.local/share/applications/` (GNOME only)